rd--/jssc3/help/essay/superscript.md

 SuperCollider is a family of real-time audio signal processing systems written by James McCartney.

-SuperCollider3 is the fourth iteraton of the system and has two parts.
+SuperCollider3 is the fourth iteration of the system and has two parts.

 1. _ScLang_ is a language interpreter in the Smalltalk family.
 2. _ScSynth_ is a real-time synthesiser in the Music-N family (Mathews, 1961).